-Any requests received should be forwarded to SPOC who will log the request and acknowledge within five school days.
+Any requests received should be forwarded to the SPOC who will log the request and acknowledge within five school days.

-The SPOC is responsible for:
+The SPOC, alongside the Head Teacher, are responsible for:

 - Deciding whether the requested information is held, - Locating, retrieving or extracting the information, - Considering whether any exemption or exception might apply, and the balance of the public interest test, - Preparing the material for disclosure and drafting the response, - Seeking any necessary approval for the response, and - Sending the response to the requester.